philipahlberg/runway/README.md

 ```
 In this example, when an instance of `Component` is created, the property `myProp` is set onthe instance with the value of the `param` parameter.
 If the user visited `/foo`, the value of `parameters.get('foo')` would be `foo`.
-The `properties` function also receives other key details of the activated route, like a map of the search parameters (the part after the `?`).
+The `properties` function also receives other key details of the activated route, including a map of the search parameters (the part after the `?`).

 A route can also redirect to another path instead of rendering a component:
 ```js